csound-plugins/csound-plugins/docs/index.md

 * [tubeharmonics](opcodes/tubeharmonics.md): A distortion with control for odd/even harmonics

-## sched

-Schedule an action when note is stopped

-* [atstop](opcodes/atstop.md): Schedule an instrument at the end of the current instrument

 ## else

 Collection of miscellaneous plugins, most ports of supercollider, puredata/else or jsfx